gjy3035/NWPU-Crowd-Sample-Code/README.md

 ## Pre-trained Models

-We provide the pre-trained models in this [link](http://share.crowdbenchmark.com:2443/home/Pre-trained_Models_NWPU-Crowd), which is a temporal share point of OneDrive.
+We provide the pre-trained models in this [link](http://share.crowdbenchmark.com:2443/home/Pre-trained_Models_NWPU-Crowd), which is a temporary share point of OneDrive.
 We will provide a permanent website ASAP.

 # Performance on the validation set